-There Is No Therapy Without Justice
+There Is No Healing

 Activism is not an adjunct to our work, it is woven through it.
 We understand mental health as inseparable from the social, political and historical conditions that shape our lives, and we support individuals and communities to respond to harm and advocate for justice, care and systemic change.